Atlas of plant and animal histology

 Figure 5.
 Ways for the formation of aerenchyma (adapted from Evans, 2003).

 The aerenchyma is continuous from the stem to the root.
-The large empty spaces of the tissue allow the movement of gases, increasing the conduction from the leaves to the roots.
-This communication is vital for plants living in aquatic environments or wet soils for keeping the level of oxygen normal for the respiration of root cells.
-It is also a way for releasing gases, like ethylene, from the roots to the environment.
-Aerenchyma is seen as an adaptation of the plants to hypoxia in wet or flood soils.
+The large empty spaces of the tissue allow the movement of gases, increasing the conduction from leaves to the roots.
+This communication is vital for plants living in aquatic environments or wet soils to keep the level of oxygen necessary for root cell respiration.
+It is also a way to release gases, like ethylene, from the roots into the aerial environment.
+Aerenchyma is seen as an adaptation to hypoxia in wet or flooded soils.
+When the aerenchyma develps due to low levels of nutrients or water, it is thought that this tissue decreases the metabolism and the energy requirements of the plant.

-Plants having aerenchyma are regarded as major players in the release of greenhouse gases to the atmosphere, such as methane, for they can capture these gases from the soil and funnel them through the roots, shoots, and leaves.
+Plants having aerenchyma are regarded as major players in the release of greenhouse gases, such as methane, into the atmosphere, beacuse they can uptake these gases from the soil and funnel them through the roots, shoots, and leaves.
 This mechanism is particularly intense in extensive crops like rice.

 5. Other parenchyma cells

-As mentioned before, there are parenchyma cells in other tissues.
-In the secondary vascular tissues, the xylem and phloem rays are parenchyma cells specialized in transporting and storing substances.
-In the phloem, the companion cells are parenchyma cells associated with conducting cells to nurture the sieve tubes.
+As mentioned before, there are parenchyma cells in other tissues, such as xylem and phloem.
+In the secondary vascular tissues, the xylem and phloem rays are parenchyma cells specialized in long-distance transport (Figure 6).
+These parenchyma cells can also work as storage units.
+In the phloem, the companion cells are parenchyma cells associated with conducting cells to support the sieve tubes.

 Some parenchyma cells are specialized in the secretion of substances, including water, salts, volatile molecules, carbohydrates, digestive enzymes, and defensive substances.
 All these cells are classified as secretory parenchyma.
-Other parenchyma cells form barriers for diffusion, such as the endodermis, exodermis, and part of the periderm.
-The exodermis is present in the roots of many angiosperms, just below the epidermis, and develops a cell wall similar to the endodermis cells.
-The function of the exodermis is to prevent the water loss.
-Pheloderm is a parenchyma layer of the periderm found below the cork cambium.
+Other parenchyma cells form barriers to diffusion, such as the endodermis, exodermis, and part of the periderm.
+The exodermis is present in the roots of many angiosperms, situated just below the epidermis, and develops a cell wall similar to that of the endodermis cells.
+The function of the exodermis is to prevent water loss.
+Phelloderm is a parenchyma layer of the periderm found below the cork cambium.

 Home / Plant tissues / Parenchyma